 After that, you can just turn off the heat and let the pork belly hang out in the sauce until you’re ready to serve.

 I always start with a package of pre-mixed flour*.
 All you need to do is add sugar, milk and a bit of cooking oil.
 Easy.
-If you’re looking to make these buns from scratch, head over to my friend, Jen’s site Use Real Butter.
+If you’re looking to make these buns from scratch, without a four mix, here’s my Mom’s recipe for Chinese Steamed Buns.

 Cheater bun recipe is at the bottom of the post – which are just as amazing as these buns.